Top 10 things to do in Papeete

 10 - Attend the Heiva

-Finally, one of the last things to do in Papeete, if you have the opportunity, is to attend the Heiva, a very famous local dance and field performance.
+Finally, one of the last things to do in Papeete, if you have the opportunity, is to attend the Heiva, a very famous polynesian dance and field performance (it’s perfect to discover an aspect of Polynesian culture).
 Heiva takes place every year on more or less variable dates, but generally during the month of August.

 If you are planning to come at that time, that’s clearly one of the things you shouldn’t miss in Papeete!
 Feel free to look at this article to find out the best time to visit French Polynesia!